Prantick/noobpanda-whoami/README.md

 ## Project Plans

-`Project-v1` : Current Application : Status Done
+- [x] `Release-v1` : Current Application : Status Done
-`Project-v2` : Add Service Worker to the project and make an offline first PWA `Project-v3` : Add Backend API's to support blogs and content. // Major Release `Project-v4` : Add WebRTC to the project to support video calling and chat support.
+- [ ] `Release-v2` : Add Service Worker to the project and make an offline first PWA
+- [ ] `Release-v3` : Add Backend API's to support blogs and content. // Major Release
+- [ ] `Release-v4` : Add WebRTC to the project to support video calling and chat support.
-`Project-v5` : Add a simple game using Web Workers.
+- [ ] `Release-v5` : Add a simple game using Web Workers.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.